rogerdahl/striprouter-cpp/README.md

 * Some designs, such as [Rasperry Pi "Hats"](https://shop.pimoroni.com/collections/hats) require a double row header on the edge of the board.
 In the case of the Raspberry Pi, this is a 2x20 pin header.
 In order to connect to the outer header pins, the router must go around the header and use board area on the outer side for wires and traces, which makes it impossible for the header to be at the edge of the board.
 The more connections are required for the outer row, the further in on the board the header must be located.

   Depending on the physical requirements for the final board, this may be acceptable.
-If it's not, you can enable the double header to stay at the edge of the board by connecting the outer with insulated wire.
+If it's not, you can enable the double header to stay at the edge of the board by connecting the outer pins with insulated wire.
 To do this, you have several options:

   1) Leave the outer row connections out of the circuit description altogether and create direct point-to-point connections for them at solder time.

   2) Keep the outer row connections in the circuit description and use the resulting routes as hints on how to best create your connections.

   3) Represent the double header with two single headers in the circuit description.
 Put one single header at the actual location of the inner row of the double header and put the other in another location on the board.
 The opposite side may be best.
 The router can then route directly to each of the single row headers without using area outside the headers.
 At solder time, connect the outer row of the double header to the row of points that were used by the router.
 Using an insulated flat cable can be convenient.
-Old floppy and IDE cables work well for this.
+Old IDE and floppy cables work well for this.

 ### Technologies